How Likely is it That My email Will Be Hacked ?

 it in this way ?
 A good option is to add an extra layer of encryption of your

 own to those parts of the email text that you don’t want others to see.
-A layer of simple additional encryption will slow a hacker down and make him
+A layer of simple additional encryption will slow a hacker down and make him / her wonder whether your account is really worth the extra effort involved.

 You can add this type of extra encryption quite

-would recommend avoiding these - there is after all no guarantee that they
+would recommend avoiding these.
+There is, after all, no guarantee that they

+stand-alone and does not require an internet connection.
+It has a built-in user guide to get you started.
 Once you and your correspondent(s) each have a copy of the workbook, you can

 Since this can be between 7 and 15 letters long (uppercase and lower case) the